Coastal Bluff: 1996: four-year-old season

 On his first appearance as a four-year-old, Coastal Bluff carried 118 pounds in the Wokingham Stakes over six furlongs at Royal Ascot in June.
 Ridden as in all his starts that year by Fortune, he finished thirteenth of the twenty-nine runners behind Emerging Market after appearing somewhat outpaced in the closing stages.
 In a minor handicap at York on 12 July, the gelding carried 130 pounds and won by a head from Tedburrow after taking the lead inside the final furlong.
 Barron later claimed that he had wanted the gelding to incur a weight penalty so that Fortune could ride him in his next race.
 On 3 August, Coastal Bluff was one of thirty handicappers to contest the Stewards' Cup over six furlongs at Goodwood Racecourse.
 Carrying 117 pounds, he was made the 10/1 joint-favourite with the six-year-old Double Bounce.
 He was among the leaders from the start, went to the front two furlongs out, and drew away to win by three lengths from Double Bounce.
 After the race Jimmy Fortune commented "I kept my head down and went for the line.
 It was only when I saw the video that I realised how far we were in front" whilst the Sunday Mirrors correspondent commented that the gelding had "turned a 30-runner handicap into a one-horse cakewalk".
 Barron was more understated, saying "he won it quite well".

 The Ayr Gold Cup on 21 September saw Coastal Bluff start the 3/1 favourite against twenty-seven opponents despite being assigned top weight of 136 pounds.
 Before the race he had produced an outstanding performance in a training gallop but Barron had kept the result of the trial private until major bets had been placed.
 His closest rivals in the betting were the six-year-old Double Splendour and the five-year-old Prince Babar.
 The gelding was always close to the lead before going to the front on the stands-side two furlongs out.
 He stayed on in the closing stages to win by a length and a half from the Welsh-trained Mr Bergerac, with Prince Babar and Double Splendour in third and fourth.
-His owner David Sharp claimed "We knew Coatal Bluff was something special as a two year old.
+His owner David Sharp claimed "We knew Coastal Bluff was something special as a two year old.
 He was left ten lengths at Redcar, ran into the fence and was still only beaten a short-head at the line".
 The gelding sustained a serious hoof injury on the return to his stable and was unable to race again that year.
 Barron claimed that he was "never the same horse again".